 - 1 1/2 pounds lean ground burger or ground venison

 - 1 medium onion chopped

 - 2 cubes chicken bouillon + 4 cups water or 4 cups chicken broth

 - 2 cups whole milk or half-and-half cream

 - 10 oz processed cheese like Velveeta cubed

 - 2 teaspoons dried parsley

 - 1/2 teaspoon freshly ground black pepper

-- Using a food processor or a box grater, shred potatoes and carrots.
-Chop onion on a cutting board.
+- Using a food processor or a box grater, shred the Russet potatoes and peeled carrots.

 - Mince the sweet onion on a cutting board with a sharp Chef's or Santoku knife.